softwaregroup-bg/ut-port-swagger/README.md

 ## OpenAPI Schema extensions

-* `x-method` - specifies the controller (the bus method which will be executed when the respective http route gets called).
+* `x-bus-method` - specifies the controller (the bus method which will be executed when the respective http route gets called).